 Observe the stoplight and TURN RIGHT (west) onto Fulton Road.
-Do not cross bridge.
+Do not cross the bridge.

-Continue on Fulton Road about .5 miles; keep to the left as the road becomes Hanover Hill Road.
+Continue on Fulton Road about 0.5 miles (1 kilometer); keep to the left as the road becomes Hanover Hill Road.

-Travel 2 miles to Whitton Road and TURN LEFT (southeast).
+Travel 1.5 miles (2.4 kilometers) to Whitton Road and TURN LEFT (southeast).

-Travel about 1.5 miles and park caravan along road.
+Travel about 1.5 miles (2.4 kilometers) and park as a caravan along the road.
 Arrive at STOP 3-Hanover Bluff Quarry.

-STOP 3: HANOVER BLUFF NATURE PRESERVE Coordinates N 42° 12.609', W 90° 17.365'
+STOP 3: HANOVER BLUFF NATURE PRESERVE (latitude 42.221°, longitude -90.310°)

-The Hanover Bluff Nature Preserve includes a sizeable abandoned quarry that was mined for aggregate up to the palisades facing the Mississippi River.
-The result is an area surrounded by high cliffs of Silurian dolomite (Figure 56) that are reminiscent of vistas of the southwestern United States (Figure 57).
-The following summary is from Frankie and Nelson (2002): The quarry and adjacent property, known as the Lang Property, is made up of 88.4 acres.
+The Hanover Bluff Nature Preserve includes a sizeable abandoned guarry that was mined for aggregate up to the palisades facing the Mississippi River.
+The result is an area surrounded by high cliffs of Silurian dolomite (Figure 57) that are reminiscent of vistas of the southwestern United States (Figure 58).
+The following summary is from Frankie and Nelson (2002): The quarry and adjacent property, known as the Lang Property, is made up of 88.4 acres (35.8 hectares).
 The stratigraphy is dramatically exposed in the quarry and, at the top, consists of the Sweeney Formation, which is characterized by a pinkish gray dolomite with wavy beds and green shale partings.
 Coral and brachiopod fossils (Microcardinalia and Pentamerus oblongus) are abundant in this section.
 Below that is the Blanding Formation, which is a brownish gray dolomite with numerous layers of white chert and abundant silicified corals.
-Below that is the Mosalem Formation, the upper 20 to 30 feet of which is gray and argillaceous with bands of chert nodules.
+Below that is the Mosalem Formation, the upper 20 to 30 feet (6 to 9 meters) of which is gray and argillaceous with bands of chert nodules.
 The lower part of the formation is argillaceous dolomite that grades into dolomitic shale; fossils are rarely found in this lower formation.

-The nature preserve overlooks the former Savanna Army Depot, an ordnance-manufacturing, testing, and storage facility located along the Mississippi River that operated from 1918 to 2000 (Figure 49).
-Activity and construction at the Depot peaked during World War II, raising base employment above 7,000 (Figure 58).
-Today the 13,062-acre property is being managed to meet area economic development and wildlife habitat conservation goals (Figures 44 and 45).
+The nature preserve overlooks the former Savanna Army Depot, an ordnance manufacturing, testing, and storage facility located along the Mississippi River that operated from 1918 to 2000 (Figure 50).
+Activity and construction at the Depot peaked during World War II, raising base employment to more than 7,000 (Figure 59).
+Today the 13,062-acre (5,286-hectare) property is being managed to meet area economic development and wildlife habitat conservation goals (Figures 45 and 46).

-Figure 56 Entrance to the abandoned quarry on the Hanover Bluff Nature Preserve showing a spire of Silurian dolomite that rises about 50 feet above the quarry floor.
+Figure 57 Entrance to the abandoned quarry on the Hanover Bluff Nature Preserve showing a spire of Silurian dolomite that rises about 50 feet (15 meters) above the quarry floor.
 Photograph by Samuel V. Panno; used with permission.